chicio/chicio.github.io/src/posts/2021-11-05-contract-testing-asynchronous-messaging-pact-junit-mockk.md

 authors: [fabrizio_duroni, felice_giovinazzo, stefano_varesi]
 ---

+*In the last weeks I worked with my colleague Felice Giovinazzo on a new feature for the refund process.
+Let’s see how we used pact to test a message-based interaction between two microservices with Pact*

+---

 In the last weeks I worked with my colleague [Felice Giovinazzo](https://www.linkedin.com/in/felice-giovinazzo-17277b55/) on a new feature for the refund process (as may already know from some of [my previous posts](/2020/12/23/rest-template-webclient-spring-boot/ "kotlin spring boot") in the last 2 years I